 Justification of Red List Category

 This is a poorly known species and no population estimates are available.
+It is described a common (Remsen 2020).

 Despite surviving well in highly modified habitats, it must be considered at some risk owing to its tiny range in one small montane basin, its restricted elevational distribution, and the small amount of available habitat.